aws/aws-cdk/packages/@aws-cdk/aws-sns/README.md

 ```

 ### DLQ setup for SNS Subscription
-CDK can setup or attach provided Queue as DLQ for your SNS subscription.
+CDK can attach provided Queue as DLQ for your SNS subscription.
 See the [SNS DLQ configuration docs](https://docs.aws.amazon.com/sns/latest/dg/sns-configure-dead-letter-queue.html) for more information about this feature.

 Example of usage with user provided DLQ.